 This prayer was not written or delivered by Thomas Jefferson.
 It is in fact from the 1928 United States Book of Common Prayer.
 Explanations of the 1928 revision of the Book of Common Prayer make no mention of an earlier source for the prayer,1 which is identified simply as "For Our Country."2

 Interestingly, although we can find no evidence that this prayer has a presidential source, it was used by a subsequent president in a public speech.
 Several months after his 1930 Thanksgiving Day Address as Governor of New York, it was pointed out that Franklin Delano Roosevelt's speech bore a striking resemblance to the very same prayer discussed above.3

 Ultimately, it seems unlikely that Jefferson would have composed or delivered a public prayer of this sort.
-He considered religion a private matter, and when asked to recommend a national day of fasting and prayer, replied "I consider the government of the United States as interdicted by the Constitution from inter meddling with religious institutions, their doctrines, discipline, or exercises..."4
+He considered religion a private matter, and when asked to recommend a national day of fasting and prayer, replied, "I consider the government of the US. as interdicted by the constitution from intermedling with religious institutions, their doctrines, discipline, or exercises."4